harshitdokwal/Healthcare-Project/README.md

 2. **Abnormal**
 3. **Inconclusive**

-By using the features such as Age, Medical Condition, Admission Type, Medication, etc., you can train a multi-class classification model (like Random Forest, Decision Trees, Neural Networks) to predict the outcomes.
+By using features such as Age, Medical Condition, Admission Type, Medication, etc., we will train a multi-class classification model (like Random Forest, Decision Trees) to predict the outcomes.

+---

+By completing this project, we'll not only gain valuable insights into healthcare data but also develop skills in data cleaning, feature engineering, machine learning model building, and deployment.
+This project is an excellent opportunity to showcase your expertise in healthcare analytics and predictive modeling!